MEDICAL INTERPRETER SERVICES FOR HOSPITALS AND DOCTOR’S OFFICES

 - They can also read body language and work that into their interpretations.

-- Happens in real time and can be actively involved in the translations.
+- Happens in real time and can be actively involved in medical translations.

 - Can also immediately translate written information, such as prescriptions and other various information.